paritytech/polkadot/roadmap/implementers-guide/src/node/dispute/votesdb.md

 Votes must be persisted.
-Disputes might happen long after there was a dispute, as such just keeping things in memory is thus sufficient, as every blip (OOM, bug, maintanance) could cause the node to forget the state.
+Disputes might happen long after there was a dispute, as such just keeping things in memory is thus insufficient, as every blip (OOM, bug, maintanance) could cause the node to forget the state.

 `UnsignedTransaction`s are OK to be used, since the inner